SCVi’s approach to the college admissions process is driven by the following question:

 How can I make a choice that is the “right fit” for my passions and future?

-SCVi graduates that choose attend small liberal arts colleges, tend to have a seamless transition from our “small liberal arts” style high school culture.
-SCVi Alumni attend and have been accepted to well respected colleges across the country such as Franklin and Marshall, Cal Arts, William and Mary, and Sarah Lawrence to larger University Schools such as UC Berkley, UC Davis, and UC Irvine.
+SCVi graduates who choose to attend small liberal arts colleges tend to have a seamless transition from our small liberal arts-style high school culture.
+SCVi alumni attend and have been accepted to well-respected colleges across the country, including Franklin & Marshall College, California Institute of the Arts, William & Mary, and Sarah Lawrence College, as well as larger universities, such as UC Berkley, UC Davis, and UC Irvine.

 College and University A-G Ready

-A-G Courses are required courses by the UC (University of California) and CSU (California State University) systems that represent the minimum requirement needed for admissions.
-When completed, learners have achieved a basic level of academic high school education for colleges in most States, to prepare them for university level work.
-SCVi’s graduation requirements include all the classes needed to be A-G ready to apply to a 4 year college.
+A-G courses are required by the University of California (UC) and California State University (CSU) systems and represent the minimum requirements for admissions.
+When completed, learners have achieved a basic level of academic high school education for colleges in most states to prepare for university-level work.
+SCVi’s graduation requirements include all the classes needed to be A-G ready to apply to a four-year college.

-Our learners can self-select into our International Baccalaureate classes and choose to earn a diploma that is recognized throughout the world.
-Testing or qualifying to enroll into the 2 year classes is not required; if a learner has the drive and desire to be successful, they are encouraged to take the classes.
-Learners can take just one or two IB class, or enroll in all six subjects and may choose to earn an IB Diploma and/or test.
-Started by diplomats in Great Britain, IB is recognized by most colleges as more rigourous and well rounded than AP Classes.
-Similarly to AP, there are optional tests that learners can take for IB at the completion of the two year course(s) and it does give a weighted GPA.
-To learn more please go to their website.
+Our learners can select our International Baccalaureate classes and choose to earn a diploma that is recognized throughout the world.
+Testing or qualifying to enroll in the two-year classes is not required.
+If a learner has the drive and desire to be successful, they are encouraged to take the classes.
+Learners can take just one or two IB classes or enroll in all six subjects and may choose to earn an IB Diploma and/or test.
+Founded by diplomats in Great Britain, IB is recognized by most colleges as more rigorous and well-rounded than Advanced Placement (AP) classes.
+As with AP classes, there are optional tests that learners can take for IB at the completion of the two-year course(s) and it does give a weighted GPA.
+To learn more, please visit the IB website.

 Concurrent Enrollment in a Community College

 Some learners opt to take classes at the local community college in 11th or 12th grade.
-This can be a great option to take classes that might not be offered at SCVi, and for the learners to get accustomed to be on a college campus, earn college credit, and to receive a weighted GPA.
-For more information, go the COC website page for College now!
-College of the Canyons High School Enrollment
+Learners can take classes that might not be offered at SCVi and also get accustomed to being on a college campus, earn college credit, and receive a weighted GPA.

 Academic and College Counselor

 SCVi is committed to personally guiding our learners in this process.
-SCVi’s Academic and College Counselor works diligently for every learner to help map out a plan to succeed in the areas of academic achievement, personal/social development and career development.
-This includes working with students to develop four year plans to meet graduation requirements and to explore and prepare for the wide range of post-high school options.
+SCVi’s Academic and College Counselor works diligently for every learner to help map out a plan to succeed in the areas of academic achievement, personal/social development, and career development.
+This includes working with learners to develop four-year plans to meet graduation requirements and to explore and prepare for the wide range of options after high school.